 Let me be crystal clear: this is not a Great Oahu Cheap Eat - not by a long shot.
 However...

-... if you find yourself (as I did) on an all-day bus tour that stops at this half diner, half high-pressure tourist attraction, you might find it helpful to know that the Mahi Mahi ($12) here is surprisingly good, the service is fast, and the portions are huge.
+... if you find yourself (as I did) on an all-day bus tour that stops at this half diner, half high-pressure tourist attraction, you might find it helpful to know that the Mahi Mahi at the Coral Kingdom in Kaneohe is surprisingly good, the service is fast, and the portions are huge.

 The fish is battered in a lightly seasoned egg mixture, and then fried on the grill and served with a tangy tartar sauce, the requisite white rice, and your choice of green salad or macaroni salad.